NEW: The Malaysian government has not said when or if plane was reprogrammed

-Military radar showed that it flew in a westerly direction back over the Malay Peninsula, Malaysian Prime Minister Najib Razak said.
-This was the last time any civilian or military radar is known to have tracked the aircraft.
+Military radar showed that it flew in a westerly direction back over the Malay Peninsula, Malaysian Prime Minister Najib Raza said.
+It is then believed to have either turned northwest toward the Bay of Bengal or southwest elsewhere into the Indian Ocean.

 This was the last time any civilian or military radar is known to have tracked the aircraft.

-The Malaysian military handed over its raw radar data to US and British officials, apparently setting aside concerns about any sensitive military intelligence.
+The Malaysian military is handing over its raw radar data to U.S. and British officials, apparently setting aside concerns about any sensitive military intelligence.